deckhouse/virtualization/docs/FAQ.md

 # 12:01:20 up 2 days, 4:59, 0 users, load average: 0.00, 0.00, 0.00
 ```

-If you don't want to use the inventory file, you can pass all the parameters directly on the command line:
+If you prefer not to use the inventory file, you can specify and pass all the parameters directly in the command line:

 ```bash
 ansible -m shell -a “uptime” \